 - We will provide you with a personal injury lawyer that has up to 30 years of specialist experience in the industry.
 You can be sure that they will have worked on cases similar to yours time and time before.

 - We always put our customers first.
 We know that you are going through a stressful and worrying time at the moment, and we certainly do not want to make matters worse.
 We were hoping you could focus on getting better while we focus on securing compensation for you.
-Plus, you can be sure that we always aim to secure the maximum payout for you.
+Plus, you can be sure that we always aim to secure the maximum possible payout for your dismissed after an accident at work claim.